k-Rushabh/Google-Play-Store-Analysis-Case-Study/README.md

 # Google-Play-Store-Analysis-Case-Study
  Identified the key factors for app success.
 Analyzed size, price, category, and more.
-Provide actionable insights with data/visualizations.
-Boost visibility of promising apps.
+Provided actionable insights with data/visualizations.
+Boosted visibility of promising apps.
 # Google Play Store Analysis Case Study

 ## Tools and Technology used: